tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 .. warning::

-   If the annotation section is not present, has misspellings or is not complete, the field will not be recognized by Drupal.
+   If the annotation section is not present, has misspellings, or is not complete, the field will not be recognized by Drupal.